Adolf Schallamach

 Adolf Schallamach (1905–1997) was a scientist at the British Rubber Producers' Research Association noted for pioneering understanding of the mechanisms of rubber friction.
 He was one of only two electrical engineers ever to win the Charles Goodyear Medal (the other being Fernley H. Banbury).

 Personal

-Schallamach was born in 1905 in Posen, German Empire (now Poznan, Poland).
+Schallamach was born in 1905 in Posen, German Empire (now Poznań, Poland).
 He died on 22 June 1997.

 He is one of 2820 people named in the 'Black Book', the popularized name of the Nazi Sonderfahndungsliste GB' (e/special/ly most wanted list), for arrest after a successful Nazi invasion of Britain in 1940.

 Education

 In 1929 Schallamach received his Diplom Ingenieur in electrical engineering, having studied at technical high schools in Zurich and Breslau.
 He completed his doctoral dissertation at the University of Breslau in 1934 but had to leave Germany as a Jewish refugee before receiving his degree.
 He was only able to receive his doctorate officially in 1948 from the University of Braunschweig after Breslau had become Polish.